-For the years ended December 31, 2020 and 2019, a substantial portion of Earthworks' revenue was generated from one donor in each year.
-The contribution totaled 10% and 20% of Earthworks' total revenue and support for the years ended December 31, 2020 and 2019, respectively.
+For the years ended December 31, 2021 and 2020, a substantial portion of Earthworks' revenue was generated from two donors and one donor, respectively.
+The contributions totaled 34% and 10% of Earthworks' total revenue and support for the years ended December 31, 2021 and 2020, respectively.
 A potential reduction or change in funding from these donors in the future could significantly impact Earthworks' ability to carry out its current program activities.